By Ebru Sengul

 "Speaking Russian, you’ll be able to directly learn from the experience of your Russian colleagues-mentors, but the most important thing is that you’ll bring knowledge of state-of-the-art Russian nuclear technologies in the nuclear industries of your countries," she said.

-She underlined that the graduates have learnt a lot from the experienced university faculty.
+She underlined that the graduates have learned a lot from the experienced university faculty.

 The Akkuyu project started with an intergovernmental agreement signed between Turkey and Russia on May 12, 2010.
 Rosatom and participants will build the plant comprising four units, each of which has a capacity of 1,200 megawatts.